 Please save Box Tops for Education and send them to school with your child.
 Each box top is worth \$.10.
 We will have Battle of the box Tops four times a year, and all money raised goes directly to benefit Clarke kids.
 Please cut them out and bundle them in groups of ten for easy counting and send them to school with your child.
+You can also scan your box top receipts at btfe.com or by downloading the Box Top For Education App!
 Have your relatives, neighbors, and coworkers save too!
 Together Everyone Achieves More!